 It makes unit testing harder

-The first argument is completely bogus.
-Since the View is dull (remember, it's the Controller calling the shots) and the Model usually doesn't contain much logic (Controllers do) there is not much to unit test besides the Controllers.
-But the Controllers are soo heavy that unit testing them would mean mocking virtually everything and would be devoid of value.
+The first argument is a false promise.
+Since the View is dull (remember, it's the Controller calling the shots) and the Model usually doesn't contain much business logic (Controllers do), there indeed isn't much to unit test in the View.

 No you can't just forget about UI in tests